Ghost in the Shell: Arise OVA, TV series and film

+2026 anime

+On May 25, 2024, it was announced that a new anime television series adaptation will be produced by Science Saru for a 2026 premiere.
+Saru will be in a production committee with Bandai Namco Filmworks, Kodansha and Production I.G.

 Video games

 Ghost in the Shell was developed by Exact and released for the PlayStation on July 17, 1997, in Japan by Sony Computer Entertainment.
 It is a third-person shooter featuring an original storyline where the character plays a rookie member of Section 9.
-The video game's soundtrack Megatech Body features various techno artists, such as Takkyu Ishino, Scan X or Mijk Van Dijk.
+The video game's soundtrack Megatech Body features various techno artists, such as Takkyu Ishino, Scan X and Mijk Van Dijk.

 Several video games were also developed to tie into the Stand Alone Complex television series, in addition to a first-person shooter by Nexon and Neople titled Ghost in the Shell: Stand Alone Complex - First Assault Online, released in 2016.

+A virtual reality game entitled Ghost in the Shell Arise: Stealth Hounds, was made available at Bandai Namco's arcade VR Zone Shinjuku in 2017.

 Legacy

 Ghost in the Shell influenced some prominent filmmakers.
 The Wachowskis, creators of The Matrix and its sequels, showed it to producer Joel Silver, saying, "We wanna do that for real."
 The Matrix series took several concepts from the film, including the Matrix digital rain, which was inspired by the opening credits of Ghost in the Shell, and the way characters access the Matrix through holes in the back of their necks.
 Other parallels have been drawn to James Cameron's Avatar, Steven Spielberg's A.I.
-Artificial Intelligence, and Jonathan Mostow's Surrogates.
+Artificial Intelligence and Jonathan Mostow's Surrogates.
 James Cameron cited Ghost in the Shell as a source of inspiration, citing it as an influence on Avatar.

 Bungie's 2001 third-person action game Oni draws substantial inspiration from Ghost in the Shell's setting and characters.
 Ghost in the Shell also influenced video games such as the Metal Gear Solid series, Deus Ex, and Cyberpunk 2077.